xiaohan2012/xiaohan2012.github.io/_posts/2015-10-12-dynamic-graph-summary-problem-definition.md

 ### Minimizing conductance

-Condutance measures the connectivity of a subgraph to the rest of the whole graph and a good cluster often have low condutance.
+Conductance measures the connectivity of a subgraph to the rest of the whole graph and a good cluster often have low conductance.
 Intuitively, we want the induced graph of \\(e\\) to have low conductance.

 Given \\( G=(V, E) \\), define the edges within period \\([t_1, t_2]\\) to be